kubernetes-sigs/kustomize/site/content/en/docs/Tasks/labels_and_annotations.md

 ```bash
 kustomize build .
 ```

-The output shows that labels are added to the metadata field while the template and selector fields remain unchanged.
+The output shows that the `labels` field is used to add labels to the `metadata` field of the Service and Deployment Resources.
 ```yaml
 apiVersion: v1
 kind: Service